 There are a range of other additional best practices, rule sets, compliance guidelines and related laws that you may encounter as a scientist.

-Examples include FAIR data management practices, ALCOA-PLUS, “Good Lab Practice” (GLP), HIPAA, GDPR and many others.
-Which regulations apply to you depends on your location, the type of research you do, whether or not you use human or animal subjects in your research, whether or not you or your organization plan(s) to patent any of your discoveries, as well as whether or not there are safety or privacy concerns related to the type of research you do.
+Examples include FAIR data management practices, ALCOA-PLUS, “Good Lab Practice” (GLP), HIPAA, GDPR, NSPM-33, NIH data sharing policies and many others.
+Understanding which regulations apply to you and your research depends on your location, the type of research you do, whether or not you use human or animal subjects in your research, whether or not you or your organization plan(s) to patent any of your discoveries, and other factors like whether or not there are safety, privacy or data author and owner concerns related to the type of research you do.
 At minimum, we would recommend that all research scientists be familiar with at least 21CFR11 and ALCOA-PLUS.
-Note that some compliance rule sets have requirements that directly CONFLICT with each other, so in some cases it’s important to determine which ones are most important to your organization and legal jurisdiction.
-In some cases it may be necessary to segregate different types of data into different systems, or different instances of the same system that have been configured to follow different types of rules.

 Additionally, depending on your overseeing organization and whether or not you work with things like personal medical records, your host environment may also need to meet certain sorts of requirements that are not related to the software you select.
 If you choose an on-site deployment of RSpace then the security, compliance, configuration and maintenance of the server host is your responsibility.
 If you choose to have us host the system for you on an Amazon data center then you should consult the latest version of Amazon’s documentation to see what security precautions they use and if AWS hosting will meet you compliance needs, but in our opinion amazon security is extremely solid.